 While nothing actually contradicted Warburg’s discovery other theories just overtook his because, at least conceptually, they had an explanation for the growth of cancer cells, even if it would later be proved wrong.
 The discovery that cancer cells had messed up chromosomes, which are the spirals that contain DNA, coupled with the increasing number of discoveries of certain compounds, called carcinogens, that could trigger cancer, fitted neatly with the idea that the carcinogens were responsible for the chromosomal damage.
 This provided the basis for SMT theory, which took off like a vengeance when Watson and Crick won the race with Linus Pauling and discovered the structure of DNA in 1953.
 The hunt was on for which bit of genetic code was programming cancer cells to proliferate uncontrollably.

 Shortly before his death, in 1970, when Warburg was invited to give a lecture to other Nobel Laureates he stated: “Cancer, above all other diseases, has countless secondary causes.
 Almost anything can cause cancer, but even for cancer, there is only one prime cause.
 The prime cause of cancer is the replacement of the respiration of oxygen in normal body cells by fermentation of sugar.”
 But no-one was listening.
-Like Linus Pauling’s ramblings about vitamin C, Warburg’s ‘metabolic theory of cancer’ was side-lined as the ramblings of an otherwise brilliant scientist gone off the rails.
+Like Linus Pauling’s ramblings about What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against…, Warburg’s ‘metabolic theory of cancer’ was side-lined as the ramblings of an otherwise brilliant scientist gone off the rails.
 Cancer was caused by carcinogensdamaging genetic material, which then sent unchecked ‘growth’ signals –or so most believed.

 But, step by step, Warburg has been proved right.
 Cyril Darlington, an English researcher, made an interesting discovery in the 50’s that the most potent carcinogens damaged cytoplasm, the ‘white’ of the cellular egg, more than the DNA.
 This discovery was ignored because it didn’t fit the SMT.